By Nils Krumrey, Global Customer Success Manager, Logpoint

-This is where mere log management becomes a SIEM, or security information and event management.
-While security is an important focus area, with SIEM, any event from a log file can be found, alerted on and visualized through dashboards and reports.
+This is where mere log management ties into Converged SIEM (Security Information and Event Management).
+While security is an important focus area, with SIEM, any event from a log file can be found, alerted on, and visualized through dashboards and reports.

 So, collecting and storing logs is a significant first step.
 Sometimes, collecting and storing logs is all that is needed to address some compliance requirements.
 However, the real value starts to emerge from all the things you can do with the logs.
 For example, log analysis.

-With a SIEM, you get access to the full power of logs.
-All log messages are centrally available almost immediately.
-This means that you will always know where to troubleshoot..
+With Converged SIEM, you get access to the full power of logs.
+All log messages are centrally available immediately.
+This means that you will always know where to troubleshoot.
 No matter if it’s network connectivity issues, virus scanner alerts, users that keep locking themselves out, and all manner of other things that would otherwise have required manually hunting through hard-to-read log files from a multitude of systems- if they even are still available.